Kenyon College: The Kenyon Review

-Kenyon's English department gained national recognition with the arrival of the poet and critic John Crowe Ransom in 1937 as professor of poetry and first editor of The Kenyon Review, a literary journal.
-During his 21-year tenure, Ransom published work by writers Allen Tate, Robert Penn Warren, William Empson, Mark Van Doren, Kenneth Burke, and Delmore Schwartz, as well as younger writers Flannery O'Connor, Robert Lowell, and Peter Taylor, among others.
+Kenyon's English department gained national recognition with the 1937 arrival of the poet and critic John Crowe Ransom as professor of poetry and first editor of The Kenyon Review, a literary journal.
+During his 21-year tenure, Ransom published work by Allen Tate, Robert Penn Warren, William Empson, Mark Van Doren, Kenneth Burke, and Delmore Schwartz, as well as younger writers Flannery O'Connor, Robert Lowell, and Peter Taylor, among others.
 It was an influential literary magazine during the 1940s and 1950s.

-The Kenyon Review hosts a two-week summer writing workshop on campus for high-school students.
-The Review sponsors an annual summer writers workshop for adults.
-The Kenyon Review also operates the KR Associates Program, allowing Kenyon students to gain experience in literary editing, publishing, and programming.
+The Kenyon Review hosts a two-week summer writing workshop on campus for high-school students and sponsors an annual summer writer's workshop for adults.
+The Review also operates the KR Associates Program, through which Kenyon students gain experience in literary editing, publishing, and programming.
 Student associates work with Kenyon Review staff in manuscript evaluation, publicity and marketing, and event planning, among other creative and editorial projects.

 Academics

 Kenyon is a four-year liberal arts college.
 There are 18 academic departments, 14 interdisciplinary programs, and more than 50 majors, minors, and concentrations.
-Kenyon requires students to take classes in each of the four academic divisions: fine arts, humanities, natural sciences, and social sciences.
+Kenyon requires students to take classes in each of four academic divisions: fine arts, humanities, natural sciences, and social sciences.
 In addition, students must study a foreign language.
-Its most popular majors, by 2021 graduates, were: English, Economics, Psychology, Political Science, and Biology.
-The academic year follows a schedule of two four-course semesters, as well as research opportunities in the natural sciences, humanities, social sciences, and fine arts during the summer.
+Its 2021 graduates' most popular majors were English, economics, psychology, political science, and biology.
+The academic year has two four-course semesters, as well as research opportunities in the natural sciences, humanities, social sciences, and fine arts during the summer.

 Kenyon's faculty includes over 200 full-time professors, with 99% of faculty holding a Ph.D. or other terminal degree in their field.
 All courses are taught by professors, with a student-to-faculty-ratio of 10:1.

 Kenyon claims to offer more than 190 study abroad programs in 50 different countries.
 There is a program at the University of Exeter and one in Rome.

-Kenyon's Center for the Study of American Democracy (CSAD), established in 2007, organizes conferences and seminars with the goal of promoting nonpartisan civic and political discourse.
+Kenyon's Center for the Study of American Democracy (CSAD), established in 2007, organizes conferences and seminars to promote nonpartisan civic and political discourse.
 Students can join the Center as Associates, serving as student advisors, organizing events, and encouraging greater participation on campus in the center's programs.
-CSAD was funded through a grant from the National Endowment for the Humanities.
+CSAD was funded by a grant from the National Endowment for the Humanities.

-The Gund Gallery, a 31,000 sqft visual arts center and exhibition space, was opened in 2011.
+The Gund Gallery, a 31,000 sqft visual arts center and exhibition space, opened in 2011.
 It hosts lectures, public programming, and exhibitions from traveling shows and its permanent collection.